rossmerr/CouchbaseNetClient/README.md

-Official Couchbase .NET SDK
+Couchbase .NET SDK
 ====================

-* master is 2.0 development branch
+* master is 2.0 development branch of dot.net core
-* release13 is 1.3.X development branch

 ## Running the Unit Tests ##